pingcap/docs-cn/backup-and-restore-using-dumpling-lightning.md

 This document introduces how to use Dumpling and TiDB Lightning to back up and restore full data of TiDB.

-If you need to back up a small amount of data (for example, less than 50 GB) and do not require high backup speed, you can use [Dumpling](/dumpling-overview.md) to export data from the TiDB database and then use [TiDB Lightning](/tidb-lightning/tidb-lightning-overview.md) to import the data into another TiDB database.
-For more information about backup and restore, see [TiDB Backup & Restore Overview](/br/backup-and-restore-overview.md).
+If you need to back up a small amount of data (for example, less than 50 GiB) and do not require high backup speed, you can use [Dumpling](/dumpling-overview.md) to export data from the TiDB database and then use [TiDB Lightning](/tidb-lightning/tidb-lightning-overview.md) to restore the data into another TiDB database.

+If you need to back up larger databases, the recommended method is to use [BR](/br/backup-and-restore-overview.md).
+Note that Dumpling can be used to export large databases, but BR is a better tool for that.

 ## Requirements

-- Install and start Dumpling:
+- Install Dumpling:

     ```shell
-    tiup install dumpling && tiup dumpling
+    tiup install dumpling
     ```

-- Install and start TiDB Lightning:
+- Install TiDB Lightning:

     ```shell
-    tiup install tidb lightning && tiup tidb lightning
+    tiup install tidb-lightning
     ```

 - [Grant the source database privileges required for Dumpling](/dumpling-overview.md#export-data-from-tidb-or-mysql)